ishanpm/ap-sgtpuzzles-web/README.md

 npm run dev
 ```

-To build for production, run `npm run build` and copy the files from `/dev`.
+To build for production, run `npm run build` and copy the files from `/dist`.

 If you're not running Linux, you can do what the build script does manually:

 - Build the `ap-sgtpuzzles/` directory using Emscripten (good luck lol)
-- Create the folder `public/res/wasm` folder and copy the built `.js` and `.wasm` files there
+- Create the folder `public/res/wasm` folder and copy the built `.js` and `.wasm` files to there
 - Copy the built `help/` folder to `public/help/`

 ## License